muellerbbm-vas/grivet/README.md

 We just `await` the `relatedResource` property.

 The attributes of the _author_ resource can then simply be obtained using its `attributes` property.

-Next, we will see how to provide the `Context` object needed to construct a `Document`.

 ## Examples